ipfs/ipfs-docs/docs/concepts/nodes.md

 # Nodes

-Computers running IPFS are called _nodes_.
-Nodes are the most crucial aspect of IPFS - without nodes running the IPFS daemon, there would be no such thing as IPFS in the first place.
+Participants in the IPFS network are called _nodes_.
+Nodes are the most crucial aspect of IPFS - without nodes running the IPFS daemon, there would be no IPFS Network.

 ## Implementations